 Caring for the tiniest patients requires a combination of precise skills, complex technology, specialized facilities and a caring, compassionate and knowledgeable staff.
 The NICU staff and physicians continually implement initiatives which improve patient care.
 The Lafayette General Foundation has been involved in helping to provide a Total Body Cooling System for hypoxic infants, NICVIEW cameras and other innovations to continue the high standard of care required for our smallest patients.

 Our caregivers include neonatologists Matthew Cortez, M.D.
 (Director of Neonatology) and William Smalling, M.D.
-Additionally, there are 6 full-time and 2 part-time neonatal nurse practitioners, subspecialty pediatricians like pediatric cardiologists and gastroenterologists, as well as dedicated registered nurses.
+Additionally, there are 7 full-time and 4 part-time neonatal nurse practitioners, pediatric subspecialist like pediatric cardiologists and gastroenterologists, as well as dedicated registered nurses.

-In addition, LGMC provides a team of other professionals including respiratory therapists, dietitians, lactation consultants, occupational therapists, social workers and hospital chaplains.
+In addition, LGMC provides a team of other professionals including physical therapists, respiratory therapists, dietitians, lactation consultants, occupational therapists, speech therapist, speech language pathologists, social workers and hospital chaplains.

 We recognize that not all NICU patients need the same level of care; therefore, our plan of care is structured into three stages.
 As babies progress, they and their parents can transition to more independence and spend more time together.
 At each step, parents are educated how to care for their baby so that families are ready for discharge when that special day comes.
 Our lactation consultants are well versed in helping mothers provide nutrient-rich breast milk, even while baby is in the NICU.